Some Boxing Techniques

-When you come in on your opponent, come in with punches, and do not hesitate to throw a punch, nor hesitate between punches, because your opponent could deliver a counter punch to KO you on your hesitation more than 0.200 second.
+When you come in on your opponent, come in with barrage of punches, and do not hesitate to throw a punch, nor hesitate between punches, because your opponent could deliver a counter punch to KO you on your hesitation more than 0.200 second.

 Punch on your opponent while your opponent is mobile on foot by timing and meeting your moving opponent on foot with your punch, because your opponent can not launch a punch until his or her feet are set.
 So if a boxer don't set his or her feet before delivering the punch, that boxer would fall down as soon as he or she land the punch, and then that punch would be less effective.